 If no bones were broken, it’s important to begin moving the joint during the first few weeks after the injury.
 This is to prevent the joint from getting stiff.
 On your next visit, ask your provider when you should begin these exercises.

 Apply an ice pack to the injured area for no more than 20 minutes.
 Do this every 3 to 6 hours for the first 24 to 48 hours.
 Keep using ice 4 times a day for the next few days until the pain is better.
-To make an ice pack, put ice cubes in a sealed zip-lock plastic bag.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
 Wrap the bag in a clean, thin towel or cloth.
 Never put ice or an ice pack directly on the skin.
 You can place the ice pack inside the sling or over the splint.
 As the ice melts, be careful that the sling or splint doesn’t get wet.
-You can place the ice pack inside the sling or over the splint.

 You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
 Talk with your provider before using these medicines if you have chronic liver or kidney disease, or ever had a stomach ulcer or GI (gastrointestinal) bleeding.